 Graham Greene for his roles in the 1991 Dance with Wolves

 There has only been one Native MUSICIAN to *WIN* an Oscar;

 1982, Buffy St Marie – Best Music, Original Song for An Officer and a Gentleman, For the song “Up Where We Belong”.

 There has only been one Native FILMMAKER to be short-listed for an Oscar;

 2000, Joanelle Romero’s (actor/director/producer/founder of Red Nation Film Festival/Native Women in Film) documentary short, American Holocaust: When It’s All Over I’ll Still Be Indian, narrated by Edward Asner, makes the Academy’s Documentary shortlist in preliminary round.
 This documentary is the first and only film that compares Hitler’s attempted genocide of German Jews with the U.S. government’s treatment of American Indians and the lasting effects on the culture today.

-Romero’s is the only Native filmmaker to date of The Academy in Motion Picture Arts & Sciences that was short-listed for an Oscar in the Documentary Branch.
+Romero’s is the only Native filmmaker to date in The Academy in Motion Picture Arts & Sciences that was short-listed for an Oscar in the Documentary Short Branch.
 Romero is the first Native filmmaker to receive in 2005 the Armin T. Wegner Humanitarian Award for “the vision to see the truth and the courage to speak it.”
 Romero as of 2016 is a member of The Academy of Motion Picture Arts & Sciences.

 Romero’s was entered into the The Academy Awards for OSCAR consideration in 2000.
 22 short films were entered that year, then Academy’s Documentary Branch determined the shortlist in a preliminary round of voting “9 films were short-listed out of 22 films submitted that year.
 American Holocaust: When It’s All Over I’ll Still Be Indian was part of that 9 chosen.
 Then five were nominated.
 Before the film was removed from Youtube it had reached 2 million views.
 You can watch this award-winning film on Red Nation Television Network. www.rednationtv.com